Working Paper: “Uncertainty, Social Valuation, and Climate Change Policy”

 Abstract:

-Keywords— uncertainty, climate policy, research and development, real options theory.
+Keywords—uncertainty, climate policy, research and development, social valuation

 Acknowledgments:

 This paper is an outgrowth of a previously circulated document entitled, “How Should Climate Change Uncertainty Impact Social Valuation and Policy?”
-The authors thank Pengyu Chen, Adlai Fisher, Peter Hansen, Joanna Harris, Chun Hei Hung, Cosmin Ilut, Hagen Kim, Aleksei Oskolkov, Stavros Panageas, Diana Petrova, Eric Renault, Grace Tsiang, Noah Williams, and Judy Yue for helpful suggestions and Pengyu Chen, Bin Cheng, Zhaoyang Xu, and Jiaying (Jessie) Liao for the exceptional research assistance.
+The authors thank Pengyu Chen, Adlai Fisher, Peter Hansen, Joanna Harris, Chun Hei Hung, Cosmin Ilut, Hagen Kim, Aleksei Oskolkov, Stavros Panageas, Diana Petrova, Eric Renault, Grace Tsiang, Noah Williams, and Judy Yue for helpful suggestions and Pengyu Chen, Bin Cheng, Jiaying (Jessie) Liao, and Zhaoyang Xu for the exceptional research assistance.
 In addition, participants at the 2023 SITE Conference on Climate Finance, Innovation, and Challenges for Policy, the 2024 NBER Spring Asset Pricing Meeting, the 2024 Texas A&M Young Scholar Finance Consortium, and the 2024 SFS Cavalcade Annual Meeting provided valuable feedback.
 An editor and three referees provided valuable feedback on an earlier version of this paper.
 We supply an online notebook with supplemental results and the code used to derive our model solutions at https://climatesocialpolicy.readthedocs.io/en/latest/index.html.
-This research was supported in part by the University of Chicago Kenneth C. Griffin Economics Incubator, the Haddad Fund for Economics Research at the Becker Friedman Institute for Economics at the University of Chicago and the Climate Systems Engineering initiative (CSEi) at the University of Chicago.
-Hansen is also grateful to the Research Computing Center at the University of Chicago for providing computational resources.
+This research was made possible through the generous financial support by the University of Chicago Kenneth C. Griffin Economics Incubator, the Haddad Fund for Economics Research at the Becker Friedman Institute for Economics at the University of Chicago, and the Climate Systems Engineering initiative (CSEi) at the University of Chicago.

 @article{barnett2024uncertainty,